Skip to main content Skip to main navigation Skip to search

 Insurance and Liability

-MQF was not built to facilitate training and riding of horses in the various disciplines i.e. dressage, jumping, race training, therefore the current insurance policy protects personnel and horses for incidents relating to the maintenance of horse husbandry and welfare in the context of biosecurity control, and not for incidents relating to riding / training of horses.
+MQF was not built to facilitate the training and riding of horses in various disciplines i.e. dressage, jumping, race training.
+The current insurance policy protects personnel and horses from incidents relating to the maintenance of horse husbandry and welfare in the context of biosecurity control, and not for incidents relating to riding / training of horses.

 Operational implications

-Extra people and equipment moving into and out of MQF would necessitate extra department supervision, which would impact staff availability for other tasks and potentially increase costs for importers.
+Extra people and equipment moving into and out of MQF would necessitate additional departmental supervision.
+This would impact staff availability for other tasks and potentially increase costs for importers.

-Approved Arrangements (AA) may be entered into with the Department of Agriculture, Water and the Environment which allow operators to manage biosecurity risks using their own premises, facilities, equipment and people, with departmental compliance monitoring in the form of supervision of some procedures and auditing.
-The 7.12 Approved Arrangement conditions for imported horses outlines the requirements that must be met to register an AA with the department and provides the avenue by which horses that require consistent riding/training within quarantine may be imported.
-Information on how to apply for an AA site is available here.
+AAs may be entered into with the Department of Agriculture, Fisheries and Forestry (DAFF) which allow operators to manage biosecurity risks using their own premises, facilities, equipment and people, with departmental compliance monitoring in the form of supervision of some procedures and auditing.
+The 7.12 Approved Arrangement conditions for imported horses outline the requirements that must be met to register an AA with the department and provides the avenue by which horses that require consistent riding/training within quarantine may be imported.
+Information on how to apply for an AA site is available.

 General enquiries